DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

   and loaded into the IOC and then the IOC can be started.

 - Finally the application must refrain from exiting until the IOC is no longer needed.
-The :func:`interactive_ioc` runs a Python interpreter shell with a number of useful EPICS functions in scope, and passing ``globals()`` through can allow interactive interaction with the internals of the IOC while it's running.
+The :func:`~softioc.softioc.interactive_ioc` runs a Python interpreter shell with a number of useful EPICS functions in scope, and passing ``globals()`` through can allow interactive interaction with the internals of the IOC while it's running.
 The alternative is to call something like :func:`cothread.WaitForQuit` or some other :mod:`cothread` blocking action.

 Creating a Publishable IOC